 - Take the time to look the part of a cheerleader.
 This means looking neat and polished, and of course coming in with energy, enthusiasm and a positive attitude!

 - Make sure your clothing is appropriate.
 Find out if the team requires a specific outfit.
 Wear clothes that are clean (no wrinkles!) and fitted.
 You don’t want anything too big or too tight; it may distract from your performance.

 - Wear your hair neat and pulled back from your face and keep your makeup fresh-faced and natural.
 Avoid heavy eye makeup and never wear jewelry or chew gum.
 Get plenty of sleep the week of tryouts so you don’t look tired.

 - Plan to arrive at least 20 minutes early to sign in and warm up.
 While you’re waiting, stay calm by visualizing your perfect tryout.
 When you’re called, walk into the room with spirit and confidence, like you were born for this!

-Take the tryout one step at a time; don’t rush yourself.
+- Take it one step at a time; don’t rush yourself.
 Maintain eye contact with the judges, and speak loudly and clearly.
 If you make a mistake, don’t panic.
-Judges will want to see how you respond, so take a deep breath and keep going.
+Judges will want to see how you respond.
+Take a deep breath and keep going.